thevilledev/thevilledev.github.io/projects.md

 Project on Github: [vtorhonen/lightning-node-ansible](https://github.com/vtorhonen/lightning-node-ansible).

+# Getting started with Vault

+[Vault](https://vaultproject.io) solves the problem of secrets management and secure introduction in a really neat way.
+My project [vtorhonen/hashistack-pki](https://github.com/vtorhonen/hashistack-pki) introduces how Hashicorp's tools fit together and how you can utilize internal TLS certificates easily within your own infrastructure.

 # Single Page Web Server

 Yes, single-page applications are very _trendy_ these days.
 But why stop there?